barc/backbone.giraffe/src/docs/viewFlexibility.md

 ## Creating the App(s)

-That's it!
+Phew, that's it!
 Let's create and attach the app.
 The `name` property is only used for display purposes.

 ```js